Coast to Coast Expedition Across New Zealand

 Kicking things off on the West Coast

-Head out of Christchurch in the van, enjoying the scenery change as you flow through the Canterbury Plains before traversing the Southern Alps via Arthur’s Pass, eventually arriving in the old gold mining town of Ross.
+Back in the van this morning you'll traverse the Southern Alps via Arthur’s Pass, eventually arriving in the old gold mining town of Ross.
 Here you'll get kitted out with your bike as the expedition kicks off.
 You'll ride the first section of a stunning off-road cycle trail known as the West Coast Wilderness Trail, following old logging tramways pioneered by early settlers through lush native rainforest.
 After 2-3 hours of easy-going pedalling to warm up ahead of the bigger challenges to come, you'll reach the cool little town of Hokitika, known for its arts and crafts and amazing sunsets.
 Tonight you'll have fish and chips on the beach overlooking the Tasman Sea, watching the sun go down, and take a dip in the sea to mark the start of your coast-to-coast journey.

 To the foothills of the Alps